NordLandeW/DyNode-docs/docs/en/guide/file-formats.md

 # File Formats

-This page provides detailed explanations of the various data file formats used by DyNode to store chart information.
+This page provides detailed explanations of the data file formats used by DyNode to store charts.

 ## .dyn

-TODO 0v0
+> Sapphire is praying...

 ## .xml

-TODO =w=
+> Sapphire is praying...